 As a brand owner, you can take advantage of a number of opportunities available only to you.
 Your needs and business goals are vastly different than resellers, as are the types of services that will benefit your brand.
-Brand owners may find themselves struggling with certain aspects of Amazon, from protecting your trademark and determining the right type of account for your business, to customizing Enhanced Brand Content or A+ Content pages for your products.
+Brand owners may find themselves struggling with certain aspects of Amazon, from protecting your trademark and determining the right type of account for your business, to customizing A+ Content pages for your products.

 Vertical Rail offers the following services specifically for brand owners: